 At Tūtaki our Trustees primary role on the Tūtaki board is to set the strategic direction of the organisation.
 They also monitor performance and activity against the strategic goals, ensure we are performing against budget and provide strategies for sustainability.
 Our Trustees bring with them a range of skills, backgrounds and views and all have values which align with those of the organisation.

 I joined Tūtaki in mid-2019, I was keen to get involved in a community organisation having recently moved into the community.
 I was attracted to the passion and drive that Tūtaki has to enrich the lives of our community.
 It is inspiring to see the work that goes into building such a rewarding organisation.

 I live locally in Stratford and am proud of the positive work that is happening in our District through Tūtaki.
 I’m a Councillor on the Stratford District Council and a Deputy Chair of the Stratford Business Association.
 I am self employed as a Finance Coach and Planner with YouChange where we work with people to improve their financial position and reach their financial goals.

-I joined as a trustee in 2015 after being approached by fellow trustee Ilona.
-I currently serve as a Councillor at Stratford District Council and am deputy Chair of the Stratford Business Association after serving 4 years as Chair.
-In 2017 I was appointed as a trustee of the TSB Community Trust and in 2018 a Director of the TSB Bank.
+I joined as a Trustee in 2015 after being approached by the then Trustee Ilona.
+I currently serve as a Councillor at the Stratford District Council.
+In 2017 I was appointed as a Trustee of the TOI Foundation and in 2018 a Director of the TSB Bank.

 My career was in banking both here in New Zealand and in Australia.
 I am now semi-retired and along with my wife Margaret we live on a small farm block in Stratford where we established Dolly’s Milk.